xhemals/event-countdown-banner/readme.txt

 ---

+== Frequently Asked Questions ==

+= Where can I find the settings for this plugin? = Settings can be found by either pressing the `Settings` button on the plugin list.
+Or by going to *Appearance > Event Countdown Banner*

+---

 #### 🎧 Support
 If you have any issues you can [email me](mailto:plugins@xhem.al?subject=Event%20Countdown%20Banner%20Support "Email me") or open an issue on [github](https://github.com/xhemals/event-countdown-banner/issues/new "Open an issue on GitHub").